-Earning the ENERGY STAR means products meet strict energy efficiency guidelines set by the US Environmental Protection Agency.
-By choosing ENERGY STAR qualified heating and cooling equipment and taking steps to optimize its performance, you can enhance the comfort of your home while saving energy.
-Saving energy helps you save money on utility bills and protect the environment by reducing greenhouse gas emissions in the fight against climate change.
+Earning the ENERGY STAR means products meet strict energy efficiency guidelines set by the U.S. Environmental Protection Agency.
+By choosing ENERGY STAR certified heating and cooling equipment and taking steps to optimize its performance, you can enhance the comfort of your home while saving energy.
+Saving energy helps you save money on utility bills and protect the climate by reducing greenhouse gas emissions.

 ENERGY STAR certified room air conditioners: